mumerabbasi/SceneRF/README.md

 ### 3. Self-Attention in Spherical U-Net (Exploratory)

-We experimented with **multi-head self-attention** in the U-Net bottleneck to capture long-range spatial dependencies.
-Results were inconclusive due to compute constraints and limited training data.
-Documented in our report as a negative result for transparency.
+We briefly experimented with **multi-head self-attention** in the U-Net bottleneck to capture long-range spatial dependencies.
+In our runs, it did not improve the metrics shown in the results table, so we removed it from the final code path.
+We still document the experiment in our report as a negative result for transparency.

 ### 4. TUM RGB-D Dataset Support